jhnnyk/quizApp/NOTES.md

 - [ ] Users should be shown their overall score at the end of the quiz
 - [ ] Users should be able to start a new game

+---
+## TODOs
+- [x] hide and show score and question # number info at the beginning and end of quiz
+- [ ] update score display after each correctly answered question
+- [ ] update question # on each question page

+---
 ## Mt.
 Evans Questions
 1. What is the elevation at the summit of Mt.
 Evans?
     * 14264 feet